← Back to all articles

 Pharmacology

-The psychedelic N,N-dimethyltryptamine (DMT) is an endogenous sigma-1 receptor regulator
+The hallucinogen N,N-dimethyltryptamine (DMT) is an endogenous sigma-1 receptor regulator

 Fontanilla D, Johannessen M et al.